kbroman/Talk_DataCleaning/transcript.md

 4. One of the best things to happen in the pandemic was Data Mishaps Night.
 16 people gave 5 min talks about mistakes they'd made with data.
-Many concerned data cleaning, and we all felt a great closeness through our shared experience and struggles with data.
+Many concerned data cleaning, and there was a great closeness through our shared experience and struggles with data.

-5. I think we're not teaching data cleaning because it's tedious, the results are often embarrassing, it needs context, and it often doesn't feel like progress.
+5. I think we're not teaching data cleaning because it's tedious, the results are often embarrassing, it needs the context, and it often doesn't feel like progress.

-   I mean, how many students are going to be excited to sign up for a course in _data cleaning_?
+   I mean, how many students will be excited to sign up for a course in _data cleaning_?

    But data cleaning also requires great creativity and our most advanced programming skills.
-And it's the source of most problems.
+And it can have a huge effect on the results.

-6. And so I'd like to propose a set of principles for data cleaning.
+6. So I'd like to propose a set of principles for data cleaning.
-   I've split them up into 5 parts: some fundamental ideas, plus the four main pieces: verify, explore, ask, and document.
+   I've split them up into 5 parts: some fundamental ideas, plus the four main concepts: verify, explore, ask, and document.

 7. The first fundamental principle is: don't clean data when you're tired or hungry.
    Ghazal Gulati said this at the Data Mishaps Night, and it's so true.
-   Data cleaning takes time and intense concentration, so grab a snickers and a coffee before you begin.
+   Data cleaning takes time and intense concentration, so grab a snickers and a cup of coffee before you begin.

 8. Second, don't trust anyone, even yourself.
 Maybe a person you respect compiled the data; maybe it was you three months ago.
 Still, you